haakonbor/visma_task/README.md

-# visma_task

-Restaurant ordering system
+# VISMA interview task - Restaurant ordering system

 ## How to run: